 Why Do I Have Pain When Curling My Toes?

-Tendons are tough, fibrous, bands of tissue that connect muscles to bones.
-The extensor tendons, in particular, join the muscles on the front of the lower leg to the toes, and are responsible for keeping your toes straight and pulling them upward away from the ground during each and every step you take.
+The extensor tendons do a lot of the work here.
+They run along the top of the foot, connecting the powerful muscles on the front of the lower leg to the toes, and they are responsible for keeping your toes straight and pulling them upward away from the ground during each and every step you take.